hangarlink/hangarexport/README.md

 * Does NOT include Coupon Codes themselves, but does include the pledge without the codes.
 * Includes handles.
 * Use at your own risk - no warranty or support is provided for this extension.
+* You can remove this extension any time by opening up a new chrome tab to chrome://extensions and clicking remove

 **Always enable Two Factor Authentication on your RSI account before using ANY chrome extension.
 Note, Email based 2fa is not as secure as Google Authenticator or Authy based 2fa**